-A city and its correlative regime can be best determined by its citizens.
+A city and its correlative regime can best be determined by its citizens.
 Early citizenship is predicated upon family and ancestral ties.
 A citizen, generally speaking, is one who partakes in the decision making or rule.
 A city is determined by its type of regime (oligarchy, aristocracy, democracy etc) rather than by other factors such as geography or nationality.
 The virtue of a city’s citizens is critical.
 Political rule requires both: rulers who are educated in prudence, and people being ruled.

 A regime concerns a city that is either ruled by one or a few people, and their aim is either of the common good of the whole city, or private gain.
 There are six types of regimes: kingship, monarchy is the noble version and tyranny the deviant version; aristocracy or its deviant form of oligarchy; and the rule of the many or its deviant form of democracy.
 Interestingly, Aristotle makes it clear that the determining factors for the deviant versions of regimes is not number, but wealth.
 Oligarchy is the rule of rich people, while democracy is the rule of poor people.
 Both agree on the question of distributive justice.
 Aristotle rather elusively refers to the “one political man” who is superior to the others, though he is not exempt from wild passions which act as a vital source for virtue.